searchstax/searchstax-cloud-connector-for-sitecore/README.md

 You can use GitHub to submit [bug reports](https://github.com/searchstax/searchstax-sitecore-plugin/issues/new?template=bug_report.md) or [feature requests](https://github.com/searchstax/searchstax-sitecore-plugin/issues/new?template=feature_request.md) for SearchStax-Sitecore-Plugin.
 Please do not submit usage questions via GitHub.

 ## FAQ
+### Recommended Performance Optimization Settings by Sitecore
+Sitecore recommends updating some settings for performance optimization when working with Solr.
+You can find more details here: [Performance optimizations when using Solr](https://kb.sitecore.net/articles/671173)

 ### Sitecore Commerce
 Currently Sitecore Commerce configuration is supported for only v9.2 - Initial Update and v9.3 - Initial Update.
 ### Sitecore SXA